gto76/python-cheatsheet/README.md

 Deque
 -----
 **Thread-safe list with efficient appends and pops from either side.
-Pronounced “deck”.**
+Pronounced "deck".**

 ```python
 from collections import deque